derrickandry/1340Project/README.md

 - Change status of a commodity according to its stock
 - Prompt alerts when a commodity is out of stock.

-**Instuctions**
-Instuctions will be given when running the program.
 **Assumption**
-The user will collect the amount of sale of a particular item of tht day and update in the program at the end of day since the program is not online.
+The user will collect the amount of sale of a particular item of that day and update in the program at the end of day since the program is not online.

 **Compilation and execution**
 1. Download the zip
-2. Use any IDE to open a new prokect
-3. Put all the files into the project just opened
+2. Extract the folder
-4. Run the program
+3. Run terminal in the folder
+4. Type in "make main"
+5. Run main by typing "./main" in terminal.